Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/tailwind-css-numeric-font-variants.md

 ## Conclusion

-Although not many fonts support this, it can be really helpful to display numeric values in a better way.
+Although not many fonts support this, it can be beneficial to display numeric values in a better way.
 Let's hope we get some more fonts supporting this excellent CSS utility.

 You can see the working examples in this CodePen.